TrinityGo/opp-api/README.md

     - [API_Sequence_Diagram]: Sequence Diagram of each ReST API[^4]
     - [ReST_API_Design]: ReST API design
     - [Backend_Module_Functional_Logic]: Description of how each backend module performs its job with class UML

+### Design Requirements
+- Debit Card Transactions: Must be instantly processed, bypassing delays commonly associated with the banking system.
+- Credit Card Transactions: Require a minimum of two calendar days in the processing state before reflecting in the total balance as 'processed'.
+- Card Validation: Implement the Lund Algorithm for credit card number validation as part of our commitment to security and authenticity.
+- Security Measures:
+    - Mandatory user authentication to safeguard against unauthorized access.
+    - Enforce encryption and other security protocols for data transmission to ensure confidentiality and integrity.

 **High Level Design Visualization**
 - Architecture